cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

 The original datasets used in the analysis are publically available and described in the [main description](README.md).

 ## Pre-process files for Disease Specific Genomic Analysis (DSGA)
 The DSGA method uses a dataset of tumour samples and a dataset of normal tissue samples as input.
-Run [match_genes_in_datasets.py](ERPBC-TDA-hotspot/analysis/match_genes_in_datasets.py).
+Run [match_genes_in_datasets.py](ERPBC-TDA-hotspot/analysis/match_genes_in_datasets.py) to handle missing data and match the genes features used in the tumour and normal datasets.
 In our analysis we compile the input pair of tumour and normal datasets seperately for the METABRIC discovery cohort and the TCGA validation cohort.
 The GTEX dataset of gene expression from healthy breast tissue is used as the normal samples.

 The gene expression datasets are as follows:
 + METABRIC discovery dataset = 18930 genes for 1429 ER+ Breast Cancer (BC) patients